henthe/fingerCounter/README.md

 2. Put path to repo in path variable
 3. Run everything

-4.If you only want to execute certain classifiers, only execute the corresponding cells.
+4. If you only want to execute certain classifiers, only execute the corresponding cells.
 To use Pipeline then change the parameters of the classifiers to be used.

 # TensorFlow